GitauHarrison/notes/web_development/personal_blog/5_display_user_comments.md

 # Output
 'https://www.gravatar.com/avatar/3f4360b2a748228ba4f745a3ebd428dc'
 ```
 The returned image has a default size of 80X80 pixels.
-This size can, however, be changed by adding an `s` argument tothe URL's query string.
+This size can, however, be changed by adding an `s` argument to the URL's query string.
 This is what I mean:
 _https://www.gravatar.com/avatar/3f4360b2a748228ba4f745a3ebd428dc?s=78_.

 You can further customize the URL to include another type of image for your avatar.
 [Gravatar](https://en.gravatar.com/site/implement/images/) has these images: